Pluto0nMars/Pluto0nMars/README.md

  🎓Computer Science Student @ University of Illinois Chicago | Expected Graduation: December 2026

  I'm a fairly driven developer that likes to learn new things.
-Currently, I'm primarily focused on software engineering with a strong interest in back-end development utilizing data structures, algorithms, and open source tools/ technologies to solve real problems.
+Currently, I'm primarily focused on software engineering with a strong interest in back-end development utilizing data structures, algorithms, and open source tools/technologies to solve real problems.
 I try to think of projects as a display of my love of programming and learning.

  My interests include web development and systems programming.